Table of Contents

 The "Empty Stomach" Rule

 Most experts recommend taking Levothyroxine first thing in the morning, at least 30 to 60 minutes before you eat breakfast or drink anything other than plain water.
+Consistency in how and when you take your tablet is often just as important as the dose itself.

 Avoiding Interference